New York City Sheriff's Office: Operations section

 The operations section is composed of the five county field offices and certain units working citywide.
 Within the county field offices, deputy sheriffs assigned to civil enforcement duties are referenced as Law Enforcement Bureau (LEB) personnel.
 LEB deputies perform a wide array of tasks such as evictions, civil arrest warrants, orders to commit, and the seizure and sale of property pursuant to judicial mandates.
 Businesses and individuals that owe the city money pursuant to unpaid tax warrants, environmental control board summons and fire and health code violation fines are targeted for enforcement action.
 LEB deputies also serve a wide variety of legal process, with orders of protection considered a priority.
 Each county field office is complemented by civilian support staff to assist in daily administrative functions and customer service.

-These field offices are accessible to the public, giving citizens of the county/borough a local place to file court process in need of enforcement.
+The field offices are accessible to the public, giving citizens of the county/borough a local place to file court process in need of enforcement.

 Deputies of the Operations Section may be assigned to duties separate from the LEB, either within a county field office or citywide.
 These duties include arrests and apprehensions on behalf of other non enforcement city agencies such as the Human Resources Administration, the Department of Health and Mental Hygiene and the Administration for Children's Services.
 Deputies may be assigned to scofflaw enforcement or security duties at the city treasury.
 The Operations Section will also provide deputies for any other assignment as deemed necessary by the agency.